spacetypeco/generative-typography-SU20/README.md

 ## Section 1: Overview and Conceptualizing Programs
 Date: June 4th, 2020
+* Roundtable Intros
 ### Lecture
+* Semester Overview
+* Examples of Type in Generative Mediums
+	* Font as String
+	* Font as Image
+	* Font as Vector Coordinates
 ### Technical Demo:
 * **What is a Program?**
 	* Primitives and Conditionals